 Southern Style Main Dishes to Serve with Smashed Potatoes

-There are few dishes that wouldn't be enhanced with a side of of crispy, buttery potatoes.
-A few you may like to consider:
+There are few dishes that wouldn’t be enhanced with a side of of crispy, buttery potatoes.
+A few you recipes to try:

 Thanks for visiting come back soon!